 Best Winter Cycling Location- My Pick

-One of my personal favorite destinations for winter cycling is Austin, Texas.
+One of my favorite destinations for winter cycling is Austin, Texas.
 It is among the most fascinating destinations in Texas and has consistently mild temperatures all year.
 This is what makes it a popular place for winter riders.
-In fact, Austin’s residents are so passionate about biking that they’re known to be more dedicated than cyclists in any other Texas city!
+Austin’s residents are so passionate about biking that they’re known to be more dedicated than cyclists in any other Texas city!

 Even though it may snow and get chilly on occasion, the climate is generally mild throughout the year.
 In winter, people can bundle up and complete a fairly strenuous bicycle ride without ever having to ride on a road.